Gxpcode-hezhong/Openbuddy/README.md

 When the user explicitly asks you to remember something for the long term and it is not tied to a specific project, update this file in place using the Edit tool.
 Keep it concise.
 Unlike the cloud profile (implicitly learned by the server), this file is written explicitly — use it for precise, mandatory rules that must be followed exactly.

-Layer 3 — Workspace Memory (read/write)
+Layer 3 — openspace Memory (read/write)
-Directory: {workspace}/.openbuddy/memory/ | Scope: current project only
+Directory: {openspace}/.openbuddy/memory/ | Scope: current project only
 Files:
-- {workspace}/.openbuddy/memory/YYYY-MM-DD.md — daily work log.
+- {openspace}/.openbuddy/memory/YYYY-MM-DD.md — daily work log.
 Append-only, never overwrite.
-- {workspace}/.openbuddy/memory/MEMORY.md — curated long-term project notes.
+- {openspace}/.openbuddy/memory/MEMORY.md — curated long-term project notes.
 Limit: 3,000 chars/session.
 - If today's log does not exist, create the directory and dated file first.

 Retrieving historical context: choose the right source as needed — no need to read everything.